An Introduction to the Fair Hiring Toolkit for Investors

 2. Do you know that improper recruitment and hiring practices among migrant populations can be a root cause of many common compliance issues in the workplace?

-3. As an investor, does your advocacy on forced labor include discussions of fair recruitment and hiring practices, to counter the presence of unscrupulous labor brokers in supply chains?
+3. As an investor, does your advocacy on forced labor include discussions of fair recruitment and hiring practices, to counter the presence of unscrupulous labor recruiters in supply chains?

-5. Are you aware that labor brokers often have ongoing management/control of workers in factories?
+5. Are you aware that labor recruiters often have ongoing management/control of workers in factories?

 Below is a list of tools within the Fair Hiring Toolkit that we gathered for their relevance to Investors